switch-model/switch/switch_model/wecc/stochastic_PySP/README.md

         --solver=glpk --output-solver-log --output-times --traceback \
         --solution-writer=pyomo.pysp.plugins.csvsolutionwriter

+If you would like to export complete results from all the scenarios using post_solve from the modules loaded in your model, run this command:

+    >>>runef --model-directory=. --instance-directory=inputs/pysp_inputs --solve \
+    --solver=glpk --output-solver-log --output-times --traceback \
+    --solution-writer=pyomo.pysp.plugins.csvsolutionwriter \
+    --solution-writer=switch_model.wecc.pyspsolutionwritertemplate

 The model directory needs to contain the ReferenceModel.py file; in this example it is a period - the relative path to the current directory.